 Reached by the driver, Martin told him to wait and called a company with a large crane to go back up the narrow driveway.

-The second truck with the crane lifted the container up, deposited it on the original Martin truck, and the container was brought back to from Woodland Hills to the Martin yard in Wilmington.
+The second truck with the crane lifted the container up, deposited it on the original Martin truck, and the container was brought back from Woodland Hills to the Martin yard in Wilmington.

 A day or two later, Martin employees Hank Stolk and Ron Gillette went to empty out the steel box.